 Always check to be sure that an herbal or a dietary supplement has been approved or at least tested by a trusted agency, such as the FDA or the

-Some untested treatment options may temporarily resolve your issues, but it’s not worth potential health risks.
+Some untested treatment options may temporarily resolve your issues, but those temporary benefits do not outweigh the potential health risks.